corlovito/polar-deployment/kubernetes/applications/development/README.md

 For more information, refer to [Many Tiltfiles and Many Repos](https://docs.tilt.dev/multiple_repos.html).

-This line was add for view difference between merge and rebase
+This from github was add for view difference between merge and rebase